Shangri-La Bangkok Review: A Lovely Riverside Hotel

 Shangri-La Bangkok review

-We’ve stayed at the Shangri-La Bangkok a few times now when visiting Thailand.
+We’ve stayed at the Shangri-La Bangkok a few times now when visiting Bangkok.

 While there are several Bangkok riverside hotels, some are further away from the tourist sites or very expensive.